Mandeep-Rathee/quam/README.md

 ```

 ## Learnt Affinity Model
 The Learnt affinity model can be trained using the `train_laff.py` file.
-Alternatively, we have released the model's weights anonymously using Zenodo and can be downloaded from [here](https://zenodo.org/records/13363455).
+Alternatively, we have released the model's weights using Zenodo and can be downloaded from [here](https://zenodo.org/records/13363455).
 The corresponding file is:

 - bert-base-laff.pth